Ürümqi: Media

 The Xinjiang Networking Transmission Limited operates the Ürümqi People's Broadcasting Station and the Xinjiang People Broadcasting Station, broadcasting in the Mandarin, Uyghur, Kazakh, Mongolian, Russian and the Kyrgyz languages.

 The Xinjiang Television Station (XJTV), located in Ürümqi, is the major TV broadcasting station in the Xinjiang Uyghur Autonomous Region.
 The local television station for Ürümqi city is Ürümqi Television Station (UTV).

+The Ürümqi Multilingual Public Service Platform is a mobile application and website that provides government services and information in multiple languages, including Mandarin, Uyghur, Kazakh, and Kyrgyz.
+It facilitates access to administrative procedures, public announcements, and emergency alerts for the city's diverse ethnic communities, promoting digital inclusion.